Demystifying the First Home Savings Account in TurboTax

 Then, we tried making FHSA its own section.

-Roadblocks #2
+Roadblock #2

 This approach allows the user to file for FHSA independent of an RRSP.
 However, it introduces redundant screens (intro and summary), adding to the already lengthy tax-filing process!